 BIO 322 Vertebrate Biology (4 hrs.)
 Vertebrate Biology takes a comparative approach to the study of the diversity of vertebrate life both extinct and extant.
 Anatomy, ecology, behavior, and evolutionary history will all be discussed as part of a broad introduction to the vertebrates.
 The dissection of representative species of the major vertebrate groups is the focus of the weekly laboratory.
 This course is typically offered every other academic year in the fall semester.
-Prerequisites: BIO 114/115 and BIO 124/125.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I) and BIO 114/115.

 BIO 325 Molecular Cell Biology (4 hrs.)
 This course is a study of eukaryotic cells at the molecular level.
 Topics include protein biosynthesis and trafficking, membrane structure and function, cellular, subcellular, and extracellular structure, and the cell cycle.
 The course correlates the cellular structures to their function within the cell.
 The laboratory is designed to complement these topics, with an emphasis on student self-design.
 This course is typically offered once every one-two academic years.
-Prerequisites: BIO 124/125 and 114/115.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I) and BIO 114/115.
 BIO 301 Recommended.

 BIO 330 Virology (3 hrs.)
 This course will introduce students to the basic biology of viruses and then look at some contemporary issues that involve viruses.
 Topics covered will include the cellular and molecular mechanisms of virus reproduction including virus structure, virus-cell interactions, virus infection, oncogenes, and viral transformation of cells to cancer.
 We will also consider the evolution and ecology of viruses and the epidemiology of viral infections.
 Examples will be taken from bacterial, plant, and animal viruses, including newly emerging viruses.
 Contemporary topics will include the AIDS epidemic, emerging pathogens such as West Nile virus, bird flu, or Ebola virus, the renewed threat of smallpox, etc. Portions of the course will include student-led discussions of specialized topics of their choice.
 This course is typically offered every other academic year in the fall semester.
-Prerequisites: BIO 124/125 and 114/115.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I) and BIO 114/115.
 BIO 301 Recommended.

-BIO 335 Medical Terminology (3 hrs.)
+BIO 335 Medical Terminology (1 hr.)
 The course is designed to help students develop a vocabulary for accurately describing the human body and associated components, conditions, processes.
 This systematic approach to word building and term comprehension is based on the concept of: (1) word roots, (2) prefixes, and (3) suffixes primarily derived from Latin and Greeks origins.
 This course is typically offered every academic year in the spring semester.
-Prerequisites: BIO 114/115, BIO 124/125, and permission of instructor required.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I), BIO 114/115, and permission of instructor required.

 BIO 340 Wetlands (3hrs.)
 The composition, structure, function and importance of wetlands ecosystems.
 Comparisons of different wetland types, hydrology, soils, biochemistry and nutrient cycles, plants and animals and their adaptations, and conservation strategies.
 Discussions will also include wetland construction, preservation and restoration as well as management issues.
 Course includes a required overnight weekend field trip to southeastern Missouri.
 This course is typically offered every other academic year in the spring semester.
-Prerequisites: BIO 124/125, BIO 114/115, and CHM 105/106 or CHM 114/115.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I), BIO 114/115, and either CHM 105/106 or CHM 114/115 for Biology majors.
+BIO 108, CHM 105/106 and ENV 105 for Environmental Studies and other non-majors.
 Course fee.